Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 which has a closed-form solution

-This is again an inverse graph filtering, but it does not necessarily admit a straightforward spectral analogy as \eqref{eq.Tiksol} and \eqref{eq.Sobsol}.
+This is again an inverse graph filtering, but it does not admit a straightforward spectral analogy as \eqref{eq.Tiksol} and \eqref{eq.Sobsol}.
 The role of the regularization parameter $\gamma$ is discussed from a bias-variance perspective in \cite{chen2017bias} and from a graph-kernel perspective in \cite{romero2016kernel}.
-Differently, \cite{yang2021node} generalizes \eqref{eq.Tiksol} to the case where each node has its own regularization parameters (i.e. a vector of parameters $\vcgamma$), yielding a rational node varying filter [cf. \eqref{eq.NVfilt}].
+Differently, \cite{yang2021node} generalizes \eqref{eq.Tiksol} to the case where each node has its own regularization parameters (i.e. a vector of parameters $\vcgamma$), yielding a rational node varying filter (cf. \eqref{eq.NVfilt}).

-\textbf{Sparsity filtering.} These approaches leverage the prior that the signal has discontinuities across neighbors.
-E.g., a piecewise smooth signals that have homogeneous values within a group of nodes but can have arbitrarily large variations between groups.
+\textbf{Sparsity filtering.} These approaches leverage the prior that the signal has discontinuities across neighbors or shifts; e.g., a piecewise smooth signal that has homogeneous values within a group of nodes but can have arbitrarily large variations between groups.
 For undirected graphs, sparsity filtering is implemented via graph trend filtering (GTF), while for directed graphs it is implemented via the total variation in \eqref{eq.totV_dir}.